miekg/king/README.md

 - "user"
 - "export"

-And are converted to the correct construct in the completion that is generated.
+And are converted to the correct construct in the completion that is generated for the specific shell.

+## Status

+- Bash: everything supported, actions, positional commands and flags.
+- Zsh: everything supported, action, positional commands and flags.
+- Fish: everything 'gum' supports, no actions, and probably no positional commands.
+Generally unfinished.